t-muthuri/building-permit-cost-calculator-fe/README.md

 _Keep exploring, to infinity and beyond_ __Lightyear

 # Project description
-This is a service that is created to help clients and construction stakeholders know what is needed to acquire a building permit in Kenya.
-This service allows clients, developers, architects and any other stakeholders involved in the construction process to get an estimate of how much county approvals may cost, read articles that shed light on the same and allows them to upload documents awaiting approvals to the county government.
+This is a service that is created to help clients, developers and construction stakeholders get a cost estimate of fees charged by the county to acquire a building permit in Kenya.

 # Project status
 * [x] Deployment status: Hosted on Vercel [Approvals website](https://building-plans-approvals-fe.vercel.app/)